AssafUni/bci4als-online/README.md

 6. Update the lab recorder streams and start recording.
 Make sure the status bar in the bottom shows an increasing number of data(KBs recieved).
 7. Continue to training.
 8. After several recording sessions, go to trainModelScript.m.
 Alter the recordings array with the recording you just preformed.
-As this is raw recordings, set all of the entires to raw.
+As this is raw recordings, set all of the entries to raw.
 9. Alter the parameters as you see fit, change target classifer as well to see different test results.
 Make sure saveModel equals 1.
 10. Now we can try to do Online classification.
 First, make sure the parameters in PreprocessBlock.m and ExtractFeaturesFromBlock.m are the same as in the Online code.
 11. Next, change trainFolderPath to where to store the online recorded features.
 12. Change recordingFolder to the last folder in the recordings array in trainModelScript.m.
 The offline code aggregates the recording and always saves the result in the last folder.
 13. Change eeglab folder path to the correct path.
 14. Run the python code, UI or feedback.
 15. Run MI_Online_Learning.m and alter parameters according to which python code is running.